rvanderp3/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 #### Scaling new Nodes without `machinesets`
 1. OpenShift administrator reserves IP addresses for new nodes to be scaled up.
-2. OpenShift administrator constructs machine resource to define an network device configuration for each new node that will receive a static IP address.
+2. OpenShift administrator constructs machine resource to define a network device configuration for each new node that will receive a static IP address.
 3. OpenShift administrator initiates the creation of new machines by running `oc create -f machine.yaml`.
 4. The machine API will render the nodes with the specified network device configuration.

 #### Scaling new Nodes with `machinesets`
-1. OpenShift administrator configures a machineset with a `preProvision` lifecycle hook.
+1. OpenShift administrator configures a machineset with `addressesFromPools` defined in the platform specification.

-Example of a `machineset` configured to configure the `preProvision` lifecycle hook on machines it creates.
+Example:
 ~~~yaml
 apiVersion: machine.openshift.io/v1beta1
 kind: MachineSet